 However you meditate, there is no right or wrong.

 At certain times in your life and even throughout your day, different approaches may work better for you.
-You can use Reflect with both guided and unguided meditation and the other techniques in your toolbox to maximize your meditation practice.
+You can use the Reflect biofeedback device with both guided and unguided meditation and the other techniques in your toolbox to maximize your meditation practice.
 You can even compare the impact of each approach through findings on the Reflect app.
 Ultimately, meditation is about finding what resonates with you and only you.